 Jenny Lake Shuttle Boat

-Jenny Lake shuttle boat (also known as Jenny Lake ferry) is the most popular and quickest way to shorten the hike to Hidden Falls and Inspiration Point (otherwise you have to hike around the lake first, which adds about 2.4 miles to your trip each way).
-The boat ride starts near Jenny Lake Visitor Center and campground and in less than 15 minutes they drop you off at the West Shore Boat Dock on the other side of the lake.
+Jenny Lake shuttle boat (also known as Jenny Lake ferry) is the most popular and quickest way to shorten the hike to Hidden Falls and Inspiration Point.
+Otherwise, you have to hike around the lake first, which adds about 2.4 miles to your trip each way.
+The boat ride starts near Jenny Lake Visitor Center and campground.
+In less than 15 minutes they drop you off at the West Shore Boat Dock on the other side of the lake.

 Jenny Lake shuttle boat practical information: